He’s just sold his company for $22 million, and while he’s happy about the outcome — he’s flying blind when it comes to what to do with all that cash.

 #6 Slow things down to reduce decision fatigue

-And if you’re feeling decision fatigue (there’s a lot of choices and things to consider), then take a breather.
+And if you’re feeling decision fatigue (there are a lot of choices and things to consider), then take a breather.

 You have every right to take a month or two (or more!) to explore your options without making any promises.
 So don’t feel pressured to decide before you’re ready.